Why choose Canterbury Christ Church University?

 The university has developed rapidly since its inception in 1962 and now has nearly 18,000 students based at campuses across Kent in Canterbury, Broadstairs, Folkestone, Medway and Tunbridge Wells.
-As well as being the largest centre of higher education in Kent for the public services – notably teacher training, health and social care and the emergency services – the university also offers academic and professional programmes, including credit-bearing higher education entry certificates, doctorates and research degrees.
-Policing and law courses have also been delivered both for UK and overseas law enforcement agencies.
+As well as being the most significant centre of higher education in Kent for the public services – notably teacher training, health and social care and the emergency services – the university also offers academic and professional programmes, including credit-bearing higher education entry certificates, doctorates and research degrees.
+Policing and law courses have also been delivered both for the UK and overseas law enforcement agencies.
 The university gives academic validation to ordination and post-ordination training courses for Anglican clergy delivered by the Canterbury and Rochester dioceses.

 Source: Canterbury Christ Church University official website- www.canterbury.ac.uk